HeinzBenjamin/deepbuilder/catkin_ws/moveit_patch/NOTES.md

-This allows meshes to be passed as collision objects to a moveit planning scene, which are directly defined by lists of vertices and faces.
+This allows meshes to be passed as collision objects to a moveit planning scene as Mesh() objects.
-The original version inly supports passing meshes by file names, which must be stored on the hard drive.
+The original version only supports passing meshes by file names, which must be stored on the hard drive.

 To use the patch simply replace the original file